Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Coupled SIS Epidemic and Evolutionary Behavioral Model

+\begin{remark} While the above result shows local stability of the equilibrium points, we can show global attractivity if we restrict the coupled dynamics to the $(y,z_S)$ plane, i.e., by setting $z_I=0$ for the planar dynamics \eqref{eq:sis_scalar_com} and \eqref{eq:main_zs}.
+Note that all equilibrium points except $\mathbf{E3}$ lie on the boundary of the invariant set $[0,1]^2$ for the planer dynamics.
+Thus, when $\mathbf{E3}$ does not exist (i.e., in all regimes other than 4) in Proposition~\ref{prop:equilibria-and-stability}, it follows from index theory \cite[Section 6.8]{strogatz2018nonlinear} that no limit cycle exists.
+Since at any given set of parameter values, there is exactly one equilibrium point which is locally stable, it is globally attractive as well. \end{remark}

-\begin{remark} Note that as the recovery rate $\gamma$ increases, the infected proportion at the stable equilibrium decreases.
+\begin{remark} As the recovery rate $\gamma$ increases, the infected proportion at the stable equilibrium decreases.
 In practice, $\gamma$ is improved via direct intervention of authorities by augmenting healthcare facilities.
-When further resource augmentation is not possible, a more effective protection scheme with a smaller value of $\alpha$ would result in a smaller value of $y^*_p$.
-In addition, if $\alpha$ is reduced further such that $\gamma > \alpha \beta_p$, the dynamics exhibits a new stable endemic infection level $y^*_{\mr{int}}$ which also decreases as $\alpha$ is reduced.
-Thus, our result shows that indirect intervention by facilitating availability of more effective protection schemes and letting individuals choose whether to adopt protection in a decentralized manner would significantly contribute towards ensuring a smaller endemic infection level. \end{remark}
+When further resource augmentation is not possible, a more effective protection scheme with a smaller value of $\alpha$ would result in a smaller value of $y^*_{\mathtt{P}}$.
+In addition, if $\alpha$ is reduced further such that $\gamma > \alpha \betap$, the dynamics exhibits a new stable endemic infection level $y^*_{\mr{int}}$ which also decreases in $\alpha$.
+Thus, our result shows that indirect intervention by facilitating availability of more effective protection schemes would significantly contribute towards a smaller endemic infection level under game-theoretic strategies. \end{remark}